bwoodsend/hirola/CONTRIBUTING.rst

 Compile or recompile the C code
 +++++++++++++++++++++++++++++++

+Whenever you modify C code, you'll have to trigger a recompile for the changes to take effect.

 * From terminal (requires restarting any open Python consoles):
   ``python setup.py -q build``
 * From Python (no need to restart anything):